chainflip-io/chainflip-sdk-monorepo/packages/swap/python-client/README.md

 ```

 This response means you intend to open two `BUY` orders in response to the
-`SELL` request.
+`SELL` swap.
 These orders will buy approximately 0.5 $FLIP each, thus filling
-the order.
+the entire swap.

 #### Double leg